maitreverge/maitreverge/README.md

 <br>

-> IDEs : I am confortable using VIM, and recently changed for VS Code, so still learning it !
+> IDEs : I am confortable using VIM.
+I recently changed for VS Code, still learning it !
 >
-> Programing languages : Still learning and making a solid fundation in C.
+> Programing languages : Building a solid fundation in C.

 </br>